-Wegner CPAs, LLP Wegner CPAs, LLP Madison, Wisconsin November 15, 2019
+Wegner CPAs, LLP Madison, Wisconsin November 16, 2020

-INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR MAJOR FEDERAL PROGRAM AND EACH MAJOR STATE PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE AND THE STATE SINGLE AUDIT GUIDELINES
+INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM AND EACH MAJOR STATE PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY THE UNIFORM GUIDANCE AND THE STATE SINGLE AUDIT GUIDELINES

-To the Board of Education Oak Creek-Franklin Joint School District Oak Creek, Wisconsin
+To the Board of Education

+Oak Creek-Franklin Joint School District

+Oak Creek, Wisconsin

-Report on Compliance for Major Federal Program and Each Major State Program
+Report on Compliance for Each Major Federal Program and Each Major State Program

-We have audited the Oak Creek-Franklin Joint School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement and the State Single Audit Guidelines (the Guidelines) that could have a direct and material effect on the Oak Creek-Franklin Joint School District's major federal program and each of its major state programs for the year ended June 30, 2019.
-Oak Creek-Franklin Joint School District's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Oak Creek-Franklin Joint School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement and the State Single Audit Guidelines (the Guidelines) that could have a direct and material effect on each of the Oak Creek-Franklin Joint School District's major federal programs and each of its major state programs for the year ended June 30, 2020.
+Oak Creek-Franklin Joint School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.